atom/github/docs/how-we-work.md

 1. Open an issue on `atom/github` describing the bug if there isn't one already.
 2. Identify the root cause of the bug and leave a description of it as an issue comment.
 If necessary, modify the issue body and title to clarify the bug as you go.
-3. When you're ready to begin writing the fix, assign the issue to yourself and move it to the "in progress" column on the [short-term roadmap project](https://github.com/atom/github/projects/8). :rainbow: _This signals to the team and to the community that it's actively being addressed, and keeps us from colliding._
+3. When you're ready to begin writing the fix, assign the issue to yourself and move it to the "in progress" column on the current active sprint project. :rainbow: _This signals to the team and to the community that it's actively being addressed, and keeps us from colliding._
 4. Work on a feature branch in the `atom/github` repository and open a pull request.
+Remember to add the pull request to the current sprint project.
 5. Write a failing test case that demonstrates the bug (or a rationale for why it isn't worth it -- but bias toward writing one).
 6. Iteratively make whatever changes are necessary to make the test suite pass on that branch.
 7. Merge your own pull request and close the issue.